cds-snc/cra-claim-tax-benefits/README.md

 The container should be running at [http://localhost:3005/](http://localhost:3005/).

 On a Mac, press `Control` + `C` to quit the running docker container.

+## Deploying the app

+This application is deployed continuously using [Github Actions](https://github.com/features/actions).

+However, it’s still a beta service so it might not be 100% reliable.
+If anything goes wrong, [follow the manual deployment instructions](https://github.com/cds-snc/cra-claim-tax-benefits/blob/master/DEPLOY.md).